Dairy Industry in Austria

 Cheese Production

 Austria produces approximately 200,000 tons of cheese every year.
-Austrian cheeses, such as Bergkäse and Emmental, are popular both domestically and internationally.
+Popular varieties include Bergkäse and Emmental, which are appreciated both domestically and internationally.

 Milk Powder and Whey Production